electerious/basicGrid/README.md

 ### Basics

-- basicGrid is mobile-first.
+- basicGrid is mobile first.
 Smaller breakpoints will automatically apply on all larger sizes.
 - The outermost row has a `max-width`.
 - A nested row removes the left gutter of the first column and the right gutter of the last column inside the row.
 - Classes are generated from the names and sizes in the `$sizes` map.